HerveAbdi/data4PCCAR/README.md

 (best with a circle of correlation as created, e.g., by `addCircleOfCor`).
 Used for loadings for PCA maps.

+### addArrowsAndNames
+Compute the biplot coordinates of variables for a PCA computed with `ExPosition::epPCA`.

 ### addCircleOfCor

 add a *Circle of Correlation* to a PCA-like map